ioannis-doitsinis/My_Projects/02.Forecasting Future Stock Price using RNN LSTM Model</ReadMe.md

 ## __Modeling Approach__
 I used a Long Short-Term Memory (LSTM) network to capture temporal patterns in stock price movements.
-The model was trained on Tesla's historical data from 2014 to 2024, using mean squared error as the loss function.
+The model was trained on Tesla's historical data from 2013 to 2023, using mean squared error as the loss function.

 ## __Model Performance:__
-The model's predictions (shown by the orange line) closely follow the validation data, indicating a good fit.
-Performance was evaluated using Root Mean Squared Error (RMSE), with an RMSE score of 1.13, demonstrating reliable predictive accuracy on unseen data.
+The model's predictions (shown by the orange line) closely follow the validation data, indicating a fair fit.
+Performance was evaluated using Mean Absolute Percentage Error (MAPE), with an MAPE score of around 30%, demonstrating fair predictive accuracy on unseen data.

+In general, here’s a loose guide to interpreting MAPE values:

+MAPE < 10%: Highly accurate predictions

+10% ≤ MAPE < 20%: Good predictions, but with noticeable error

+20% ≤ MAPE < 50%: Fair predictions, with significant error

+MAPE ≥ 50%: Poor predictions, with very high deviation from actual values

+Considering that we used in our modeling only the last/close value on the stock and got fair to good results showcases the power of these models.
+For more accurate predictions, more factors could be taken in consideration, like open, high, and low prices, trading Volume etc.

 ![image](https://github.com/user-attachments/assets/6fd62206-524a-4dbd-8dff-e3c98c49c0d3)